 We are living in crazy times, friends.
 We don’t know what tomorrow will bring let alone next week and beyond.
 Many cities and even whole states are closing down in an attempt to control the spread of Covid 19.
 It’s hard to find ways to satisfy our Passion for Travel amidst the chaos.
 Even harder when you are supposed to be spending 6 weeks in Italy and the EU won’t let you in!

 And, right now, in Colorado, not much has changed since the early days of the media stoking fear in the population.
 Still, 5+ months in, we are discouraged from gathering with friends and family, schools in our county are only functioning virtually, restaurants and bars are under oppressive guidelines and masks are mandated.
 Don’t even get me started.
 What started out as a two week request has ballooned into what we are being told is a new way of life.

-Instead, I’m concentrating my efforts on keeping 9/10 Kellogg progeny entertained, fed, happy, healthy, both spiritually and physically and equipped with toilet paper.
+But it is what it is.
+Literally.
+So, I’m concentrating my efforts on keeping Kellogg progeny entertained, fed, happy, healthy … spiritually, emotionally and physically.

-Not much has changed, except, the lack of TP.
-I have, though, realized that we take a lot for granted.
-Not the least of which, the ability to hit the road on a whim or hop on a plane for a family vacation.
-In fact, we were planning to go to Moab last week, before the apocalypse hit and Moab authorities literally begged John Q Public to stay away.
+Not much has changed for us around here, except I have realized that we took a lot for granted.
+Not the least of which, the freedom to hit the road on a whim or hop on a plane for a family vacation.

 Read Travel Books – My Favorite!